PostHog/posthog.com/contents/blog/recommended-reading.md

 ## [Ask Iwata: Words of Wisdom from Nintendo’s Legendary CEO by Hobonichi](https://www.goodreads.com/book/show/54736620-ask-iwata)
 **Recommended by [Joe Martin, Product Marketing](/community/profiles/59)**

-Former games journalist Joe has repeatedly recommended this collection of essays by Satoro Iwata in our team's Slack group.
+Former games journalist Joe has repeatedly recommended this collection of essays by Satoro Iwata in our book club Slack group.
 It’s one of the only books about management that he’s ever been able to finish.

-“What I love is that it’s so humble in its approach,” says Joe.
-“Iwata doesn’t gussy things up into a rigid framework for the sake of seeming like an expert, he just lays out his personal philosophy plainly and with plenty of examples.
+**Joe's review:** “I love Iwata's humble approach.
+He doesn’t gussy things up into a rigid framework for the sake of seeming like an expert, he just lays out his personal philosophy plainly and with plenty of examples.
 Iwata wasn’t a forceful idealogue; he wasn’t like Steve Jobs or Elon Musk.
 He believed in empathetic leadership, kindness and providing space for others.
-I really respect and respond well to that.”
+I really respect and respond well to that.

-“I don’t agree about the importance of a dress code, though.”
+"I don’t agree about the importance of a dress code, though.”

 > **Putting it into practice:** We encourage everyone at PostHog to [write a personal README](/team) about their style of work and how they like to collaborate and be communicated with.